And the winner of 'America's Got Talent' season 14 is…

 Ninety minutes into the show, the top five were whittled down from the 10 acts who went into the season 14 finale.
 But at least all the acts got one last time to shine.

-Chinese pianist Lang Lang accompanied 11-year-old opera singer Emanne Beach in a performance of Andrea Bocelli’s “Con te Partiro,” followed by Niemiller doing a comedic skit about wrestling.
+Chinese pianist Lang Lang accompanied 11-year-old opera singer Emanne Beasha in a performance of Andrea Bocelli’s “Con te Partiro,” followed by Niemiller doing a comedic skit about wrestling.
 Benicio Bryant got to croon “Baila Baila Baila” and “Taki Taki” with Ozuna, while judge Hough sung her song “Transform” while tripping the light fantastic with V. Unbeatable.
 Billy Ray Cyrus teamed with Voices of Service to perform “Some Gave All,” and Lee wrapped up the night by playing “You Are the Reason” for Leona Lewis.

 To help bide some time, the show also featured taped moments featuring Cowell and Cher sharing “random thoughts” about beards and dark chocolate, followed by Cowell (again?) waxing on about the American dream.
 “If you believe in yourself… then life starts to work for you,” he said, with images of the finalists.